Language:

 Audio Tuning Wizard

-The Audio Tuning Wizard lets you select your audio device(s) for recording.
-Make sure that your audio devices such as your microphone and speakers are connected to your PC properly before running the Audio Tuning Wizard.
-To perform the audio tuning effectively, you need to close any program(s) that plays or records sounds.
+The Audio Tuning Wizard lets you select one or more audio devices for recording.
+Make sure that your audio devices, such as your microphone and speakers are connected to your PC properly before running the Wizard.
+To perform the audio tuning effectively, you need to close other software that plays or records sounds.

 To Run the Audio Tuning Wizard: